icub-tech-iit/documentation/docs/upgrade_kits/head_4k/support.md

 This UKIT includes also an additional [NVIDIA Jetson Xavier NX](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-xavier-nx/) mounted on the top of the head, for handling the [Basler 4k cameras](https://docs.baslerweb.com/cameras) and perform on the on board gpu image processing.
 The NVIDIA Jetson has to be configured following [the flash procedure](../../icub_operating_systems/icubos/jetpack.md).

-If the image has been [installed from scratch](../../icub_operating_systems/icubos/jetpack.md#flash-a-new-image-from-scratch) it is also needed an initial configuration that consists in:
+If the image has been [installed from scratch](../../icub_operating_systems/icubos/jetpack.md#flash-a-new-image-from-scratch), an initial configuration is also required, which consists in:

 - Set the `icub` as `host` and `icub-head-cam` as `hostname`
 - [Configure the network bridge and wifi](https://github.com/icub-tech-iit/setups-os-configuration/tree/master/system-files/iCubOS/ubuntu_20.04_bridge)